 These cupcakes live up to the “velvet” in their name.
 Every bite is moist and almost silky smooth.
 No dried out crumbly cupcakes here!

-STEP 1.
+- Whisk together the dry ingredients.
 Sift together flour, cocoa powder, sugar, baking soda and salt.

 - Bake at 350 F for 18 minutes.
 Let cool completely before frosting.

 Cream Cheese Frosting

-Whip together cream cheese with powdered sugar, butter and vanilla.
+Whip together cream cheese with powdered sugar, butter and vanilla extract.
 Use a little bit of milk to thin out the frosting to desired consistency.